Yakuza 6: The Song of Life: Plot

-Kiryu invades the Millenium Tower to confront Iwami and Sugai, but is forced to fight Someya.
-Someya's defeat however led to his ex-wife being held hostage at gunpoint by Iwami and Sugai, forcing him to commit seppuku to save her.
-Mourning Someya, Kiryu and the Hirose Family mount a full-scale invasion on the Yomei Alliance.
+Kiryu and his allies assault the Millennium Tower to confront Iwami and Sugai, but Kiryu is forced to fight Someya.
+Kiryu defeats Someya but quickly learns that Kiyomi, Someya's ex-wife, is being held hostage at gunpoint by Iwami and Sugai.
+In an attempt to save Kiyomi, Someya commits suicide by stabbing himself in the stomach, but Kiyomi is seemingly killed.
+Mourning Someya and Kiyomi, Kiryu and the Hirose Family mount a full-scale invasion of the Yomei Alliance.
 In anticipation, Iwami and Sugai kidnap the awoken Haruka and Haruto.
 The Hirose Family rescues the two, and a heavily wounded Kiryu defeats Iwami, but is shot by Sugai.
-Iwami is imprisoned, Daidoji dies of old age, and Sugai commits suicide.
+Kiryu seemingly dies before Sugai takes his own life.
+Iwami is imprisoned, Daidoji dies of old age, and the Hirose family and Haruka mourn Kiryu's death.
+It is revealed that Kiyomi survived and she is reunited with her daughter.

-By January 2017, a politician serving as Daidoji's successor attempts to bribe a recovering Kiryu into silence regarding Daidoji's crimes, which would jeopardize several high-profile politicians.
+By January 2017, a politician serving as Daidoji's successor attempts to bribe an alive and recovering Kiryu into silence regarding Daidoji's crimes, which would jeopardize several high-profile politicians.
 In exchange for his silence, Kiryu demands Daigo's release from imprisonment to prevent a war between the Tojo Clan and Yomei Alliance, and has the politician fake his death to ensure that Haruka and her family can live in peace.
-After their release from prison, Daigo, Saejima, and Majima create an alliance with the Yomei in honor of Kiryu's will.
+After Daigo's release from prison, Daigo, Saejima, and Majima regroup and pledge to create an alliance with the Yomei in honor of Kiryu's will.

-In the final scene, Kiryu observes the Morning Glory orphanage from a distance, where Haruka, Yuta, Haruto, and his fostered children live peacefully.
-As Haruto take his first steps, he sees Kiryu, who disappears before anyone else can spot him.
+Returning to Okinawa one last time, Kiryu observes the Morning Glory orphanage from a distance, and sees that Haruka, Yuta, Haruto, and the other adopted children are living peacefully.
+As Haruto takes his first steps, he sees Kiryu, who walks away before anyone else can spot him.